TRENDMizzou/TREND-manual/doc/how_to_cite.md

   http://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b01918)
       and
-  Jia Xu and Steven R. Van Doren, Tracking Equilibrium and Non-equilibrium Shifts in Data with TREND.
-Submitted.
+  Jia Xu and Steven R. Van Doren, Tracking Equilibrium and Non-equilibrium Shifts in Data with TREND. _Biophys.
+J._ 2017, in press